farisazny/MAD-Leaf-Disease-Flutter-App/README.md

    - HTTP + Backend Functions

-## Part 1: Project Requirements Checklist :dart:
+## Part 1: iTaleem Project Requirements Checklist :dart:
 - The use of Widgets to create your own UI :white_check_mark:
-- The use of HTTP library for fetching data/img online
+- The use of HTTP library for fetching data/img online :white_check_mark:
 - Use your own API or any free or paid API.
 You can rely on more than 1 API provider :white_check_mark:
 - Use of page routing to navigate between pages of your app :white_check_mark: